Sweet Potatoes, KitKats, Historic Alley, and $100 Ramen!?

 Looking for an activity to take your kids to?
-Kawagoe is just a short day trip north of Tokyo with a lot to offer.
+Technically Kawagoe is not in Tokyo — it is a short day trip north, about 30 minutes driving — with a lot to offer.

-One thing being this sweet potato picking farm.
+One thing is this sweet potato picking farm.
 I know what you’re thinking “sweet potatoes?”
 Yes, because Kawagoe is famous for their delicious sweet potatoes.

 “After you sit down at the KitKat Chocolatory’s My KitKat station, you’ll receive a checklist to select your flavor of chocolate, four toppings, and a gift box.”
 (GaijinPot)

 Nestle really goes all-out with KitKats in Japan — can you imagine 400 flavors?
 It’s crazy.
 Seems like a new flavor comes out for every season and occasion.

 You’ve probably heard that Japan is one of the food capitals of the world.
 It’s a place that has some of the best food you can find anywhere.
 But what is Japanese food?

 We put together a guide that explains almost 80 different dishes you can find in Japan. find your next favorite.

 This is a fantastic photo capturing a cramped Tokyo alley that appears to have been untouched since the beginning of modern Tokyo.
 It’s dark, dusty, falling apart… but still very interesting to look at.